gerarddvb/Homebridge-on-RaspberryPi/README.md

 # Setup Raspberry

+First we need to setup the Raspberry Pi, open terminal and enter the following command:

+> sudo raspi-cofig

+In the config tool enable SSH and Autologin

+After that open a new terminal window and enter the following command:

+> sudo reboot

-APT
+# Setup APT

-sudo apt-get update
+> sudo apt-get update

-sudo apt-get upgrade
+> sudo apt-get upgrade

-sudo apt-get install netatalk
+> sudo apt-get install netatalk

 Edit Boot configuration file (Pixel/RealVNC Only) sudo nano /boot/config.txt